ninpwn/DD-Oriented-Programming/readme.md

 - Explore thread based entry points for network processes like web servers.
 - Receive the malicious SO over a socket (to avoid writing it to the disk).
 - Use a more accurate stack pointer to override the stack return address more precisely.

 # Epilogue
-I hope you enjoyed this read, let me know what could be improved, for the record, I'm NOT responsible for the usage of this technique in unauthorized manners.
-Feel free to read the source code, I tried my best to make it as readable as I can write it.
+I hope you enjoyed this read—I'd love to hear your thoughts on what could be improved.
+Just for the record, I'm not responsible for any unauthorized usage of this technique.
+That said, feel free to dig into the source code.
+I’ve put in the effort to make it as readable as possible, and I hope you find it as clear as I intended it to be.